boltlabs-inc/zkchannels-spec/tezos/channel-establishment.md

 #### Requirements

-The merchant must:
+The merchant:
-  - Check that the originated contract `contract-id` has the exact same code as the zkchannels contract.
+  - Checks that the originated contract `contract-id` has the exact same code as the zkchannels contract.
-  - Check that the on-chain storage of `contract-id` is exactly as expected for channel `cid` (including that the customer's side has been funded).
+  - Checks that the on-chain storage of `contract-id` is exactly as expected for channel `cid` (including that the customer's side has been funded).
-  - Check that the contract storage `status` has not changed for at least `minimum_depth` blocks before sending this message.
+  - Checks that the contract storage `status` has not changed for at least `minimum_depth` blocks before sending this message.
   - If it is a dual funded channel, the merchant must fund their side of the channel.

 ### The `activate_c` Message